gini/gini-vision-lib-android/screenapiexample/README.md

 Screen API Example App
 =========================

-The Screen API example app provides you with a sample usage of the Gini Vision Library's Screen API activities.
+This example app provides you with a sample usage of the Gini Vision Library's Screen API.

 The Gini API SDK is used for analyzing documents and sending feedback.